Huruma Children’s Home & School is in Ngong town in the outskirts of Nairobi, Kenya.

 About Mama Zipporah:

-Mama Zipporah was born and raised in Kenya, where she came to establish the Huruma Children’s Home with the help of her husband Pastor Isaac Kamau to protect those children who, like herself as a child, have nowhere else to turn.
+Mama Zipporah was born and raised in Kenya.
+She established Huruma Children’s Home with the help of her husband, Pastor Isaac Kamau, to protect those children who, like herself as a child, had nowhere else to turn.

 Mama continues to take in children.
-She now has 200+ children/youth living full time with her.
-She also takes in 100 children from the slums of Ngong to Huruma each school day.
+The home has, in the past, over 200 children/youth living full time with her, Currently, due to her health issues, she has just over 100 youth and children. .
+She still takes in 50+ children from the slums of Ngong to Huruma each school day.
 This allows them to get their education, as well as a meal.
 When it is discussed with her about when she will put a stop to the admission of children to Huruma, she is very thoughtful.
-She does not see any limit to the number of children coming and living at Huruma, because, her question back is, ‘Where would they go?’
+When her health improves, she will again open her doors to the children in need as she worries about where would these children go, if not for Huruma.